Click here to view/download this newsletter as a PDF (84k)

 (No Extensions allowed for filing of W-2s and 1099s)

 Electronic filing is mandatory and the preferred method of filing because it achieves many benefits.
 Direct Deposit of refunds is also preferential because it stops the stealing of refunds from mailboxes or being lost in the mail.
+Please be aware that one of the many new scams in the world is stealing checks from mailboxes so whenever possible direct deposit is preferable.
 So please verify your routing number and account number when preparing the returns, both personal and business.
 (Deposit slips and bank cards do not have the proper information on them).
-We can use the bank information for all processed return payments as well.
+We can use the bank information for most processed return payments as well.

-Also, for New York State and a few other states, we must have your Driver’s license or state identification information for all titled taxpayers on the return if they have a Driver’s license or Non-Driver’s license photo ID.
+Also, for New York State and a few other states, we must have a copy (front and back) of your Driver’s license or state identification information for all titled taxpayers on the return assuming they have a NY State Driver’s license or non-Driver’s license photo ID.
 Unfortunately, the information will not carry through from last year and we will need to know current information for those of you who’s license has expired or changed from the prior year.
 This is one way that NYS is trying to prevent fraud.

 The following items must be obtained before your returns can be completed:

-• Stock Transactions: Year End Reports (1099s) provided by brokerage companies.
+- Stock Transactions: Year End Reports (1099s) provided by brokerage companies.
 If you have a managed brokerage account, please have your realized gain/loss reports available as well.
 The brokerage houses have been mailing the statements later and also have been issuing many corrections to the original reports.
-I don't expect this year to be different.
+I don't expect this year to be different so be patient.

-• If you take any mileage deductions for work or business, please have available the total mileage on the vehicle(s) for the year, amount which is commuting, that which is personal and the amount which is business.
+- If you take any mileage deductions for work or business, please have available the total mileage on the vehicle(s) for the year, amount which is commuting, that which is personal and the amount which is business.
 IRS wants to see the whole picture.
+Also, for verification purposes, make sure you have an odometer reading on an annual repair bill.

 Individual concerns:

-1. Unemployment statements – Either downloaded or mailed.
+- Unemployment statements – Either downloaded or mailed

-2. Dependent Care Deductions expenses have been reduced back to $3,000 a year for a maximum of 2 children.
+- Dependent Care Deductions expenses have been reduced back to $3,000 a year for a maximum of 2 children.
+Need organization(s) name, address, Taxpayer Identification number and the annual cost for each

-3. Crypto Currency is a very hot topic this year.
+- Crypto Currency is a very hot topic every year.
 Please make sure to notify us of all activity so we can keep you in compliance.
-See other comments on this on previous pages.
+See other comments on this on previous pages

-4. New York State will be requiring accurate license information so I will need a picture of your licenses (front and back please).
+- New York State will be requiring accurate license information so I will need a picture of your licenses as stated above (front and back please)

-5. Estate and Gift Tax Planning – 2023 allows a gift of $17,000 and 2024 that will increase to $18,000.
+- Estate and Gift Tax Planning – 2024 allows a gift of $18,000 and 2025 that will increase to $19,000.
 (This is not a tax deduction for the giver nor a taxable situation for the receiver.
-It is a way to reduce your taxable estate while you are alive.)
+It is a way to reduce your taxable estate while you are alive and possibly avoid estate taxes in the future.)

-6. 6.
-Electric Vehicles and Charging Stations - please send receipts for all electric vehicles and charging stations so we can determine the appropriate credit (new and used).
+- Electric Vehicles and Charging Stations - please send receipts for all electric vehicles and charging stations so we can determine the appropriate credit (new and used)

-• Interest paid on the EID loans is tax deductible and must be specified on the return.
+- Interest paid on the EID loans is tax deductible and must be specified on the return.
+This amount will be found on the SBA website.

 Please see the this list of items needed to prepare your returns.
 They do not all apply to every taxpayer but it is a good organizational tool.